Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Methods

 \subsection{Phase diagram}

-A system comprising $N = 1024$ particles arranged in a square lattice is subjected to a controlled heating process, transitioning into the liquid phase at a temperature of $T=1.95$.
+A system comprising $N = 1024$ particles arranged in a square lattice is constructed.
+The system is heated to liquid phase in very fast rate and is fixed at $T = 1.95$ finally.
 The simulations are conducted with periodic boundary conditions applied in both spatial dimensions.
-Following an initial period of 50,000 molecular dynamics (MD) steps to ensure equilibration, the system undergoes a controlled linear temperature decrease to reach $T=0.001$ over a course of $3.9 \times 10^7$ MD steps.
-To maintain precise control over temperature and pressure within the isothermal-isobaric ensemble, we employ two crucial techniques.
+Following an initial period of 50,000 molecular dynamics (MD) steps to ensure equilibration, the system undergoes a controlled linear temperature decrease to reach $T = 0.001$ over a course of $3.9 \times 10^7$ MD steps.
+To maintain precise control over temperature and pressure within the isothermal-isobaric ensemble, all MD simulations are conducted in NPT ensemble which employ two crucial techniques.
 The Nosé-Hoover thermostat, as introduced by Nosé \cite{Nose1984} and further refined by Hoover \cite{Kassir1985}, regulates temperature fluctuations throughout the simulations.
 Meanwhile, the Parrinello-Rahman barostat, developed by Parrinello and Rahman \cite{Parrinello1981}, ensures stable pressure conditions.
+Throughout the paper the pressure is fixed at $P = 0$.
+These simulations on the thermodynamic properties of our model are not meant to establish novel aspect of these materials, but rather to establish the thermodynamic and structural nature of the material as a reference pointy for understanding dynamical properties which are the novel aspect of the present work.

-During the cooling process, the system exhibits two first-order phase transitions.
+During the cooling process, the system exhibits two thermodynamic transitions.
 The transition from phase 1 (liquid) to phase 2 (hexatic) happens at about $T_{LH} = 1.78$.
-In order to quantitatively identify the location of the transition between these phases, and qualify the nature of phase 2, we calculate the sixfold bond-orientation order parameter \cite{Xu2013,Tong2018} according to
+In order to quantitatively identify the location of the transition between these phases, and qualify the nature of phase 2, we calculate the six-fold bond-orientation order parameter \cite{Xu2013,Tong2018} according to the relation,

 where $N_j$ is the number of nearest neighbors of particle $j$, $\mathbf{r}_j$ is the position of particle $j$, and $\theta_m^j$ is the angle between the vector ($\mathbf{r}_m-\mathbf{r}_j$) and the $x$ axis.
 The cutoff distance for determining these nearest neighbors is set to be $1.2$, which corresponds to the bond length derived from the radial distribution function (RDF), $g(r)$, as discussed below.
-The average order parameter is then obtained via $\overline{\Psi}_6 = \sum_{j=1}^{N} \psi_6^j$.
-The temperature dependence of $\hat{\psi}_6$ is shown in Fig.~\ref{fig:3}(a), which clearly indicates two thermodynamic transitions at high and intermediate temperatures.
+The average order parameter is then obtained via $\overline{\Psi}_6 = \frac{1}{N}\sum_{j=1}^{N} \psi_6^j$.
+The $T$ dependence of $\overline{\psi}_6$ is shown in Fig.~\ref{fig:2}(a), which clearly indicates two thermodynamic transitions at high and intermediate $T$.

 Furthermore, the spatial correlation of the particle-level $\psi_6^j$ can be computed using the following formula: